peripheralist/nana-subgraph/README.md

 ### Deploying to multiple networks

-You can quickly deploy subgraphs for multiple networks at one time with `scripts/deploy.js`, which uses `graph-cli`.
+You can quickly deploy subgraphs for multiple networks at one time with `yarn deploy <args>`, which uses `graph-cli`.

 1. Ensure that all configs are up to date for the desired networks.
 2. Run `yarn deploy <url> <api-key> <version> network1 network2 network3...`